 To be quite frank, not really.
-Iron Fist being a white upper class American is, to a degree, essential to his story.
+Iron Fist being a white upper-class American is, essential to his story.
 You can argue for him to be black, or from any other minority group, but to argue that Iron Fist should be Asian because his story is connected to that culture (a fictional and mystified version of it) shows a lack of understanding of the character.
-That’s why we have to go through the story of Iron Fist to understand why not being Asian is importance to his narrative.
+That’s why we have to go through the story of Iron Fist to understand why not being Asian is important to his narrative.

 The Story Behind Iron Fist

 Iron Fist, when you boil it down, is an outsider story.
 Danny’s father Wendell was an outsider, an orphan discovered in the city of K’un-Lun and saved by that city’s ruler Lord Tuan, who adopted Wendell and placed him under the tutelage of Lei Kung, who saw potential in the foreigner.
 Wendell trained hard in this foreign culture to become the Iron Fist, but this would mean having to fight his closest friend and the son of his mentor, Davos.